jedSavage/Slexip/README.md

 **Pixel 10** contains a pointer to the program counter.
 This points to the next instruction to be evaluated.

 **Pixel 12** contains a pointer to the status and direction register.
 Bits 0-3 contain the status flags.
 Bit-0 is the Carry flag (C), Bit-1 is the Zero flag (Z), Bit-2 is the Overflow flag (V), bit-3 is the Negative flag (N).
-These flags are changed by operations.
+These flags are changed by operators.

 Bits 4-5 of this register contain the direction the program is currently evaluating in.
 00=right (default), 01=down, 10=left, 11=up.
 Bits 6 and 7 are unused but can be read from and written to.
-With the default calue of 00, the PC increments by 1 after each pixel is accessed.
-Setting this to down adds the width of the image to the PC instead (moving down one pixel); up subtracts the width; left decrements the PC instead of incrementing it.
+With the default calue of 00, the PC increments by 1 after each pixel is accessed, rolling over at the end of the image.
+Setting this to down adds the width of the image to the PC instead (moving down one pixel).
+Upon rolling over, 1 is also added to the PC; up subtracts the width (-1 upon roll over); left decrements the PC instead of incrementing it.

 **Pixel 14** contains a pointer to the width of the canvas.
 Changing the value at the address pointed to by this value will dynamically change the width of the canvas.
 New pixels will be added with default values of $FF.
 Clipped pixels will be lost.
+The interpreter will update the image as needed.

 **Pixel 16** contains a pointer to the height of the canvas.
 Changing the value at the address pointed to by this value will dynamically change the height of the canvas.
 New pixels will be added with default values of $FF.
 Clipped pixels will be lost.
+The interpreter will update the image as needed.

 Upon initialization or when a reset instruction is encountered:
 1) The interpreter caches the speed-value (SV) in pixel 1 and sets its speed to match 1/SV seconds.
 This is the speed at which each pixel should be evaluated.
 2) The interpreter caches the stack-pointer pointer (SPP).
-Calls to stack-based operations will use the value located at this pointer to point to the top of the stack.
+Calls to stack-based operators will use the value located at this pointer to point to the top of the stack.
 3) The interpreter caches the IK-pointer.
 The bits of this location will be modified accoring to keyboard input.
 4) The interpreter caches the MK-pointer.
 The bits of this location will be modified accoring to keyboard input.
 5) The interpreter caches the LFSR-pointer.